Stamford Child Endangerment Lawyer

 How Do Child Endangerment Charges Come About?

-In many situations, child endangerment cases arise from a report filed by one of the mandated reporters listed under C.G.S. §17a-101(b), an exhaustive list that includes teachers, medical professionals, law enforcement officers, clergy members, counselors, and certain government officials.
+According to attorneys, child endangerment cases in Stamford arise from a report filed by one of the mandated reporters listed under C.G.S. §17a-101(b), an exhaustive list that includes teachers, medical professionals, law enforcement officers, clergy members, counselors, and certain government officials.
 Any time someone in one of these positions has any suspicion that a child is experiencing neglect, abuse, or unsafe treatment at home, they have a legal obligation to report their suspicion to legal authorities, regardless of how they know the child in question or what the extent of their relationship with the child and/or their parents is.

 Because these reports are completely confidential, it is far from uncommon for parents to be confused about why they are being charged with child endangerment, especially in light of how vaguely defined this offense is in terms of what specific actions may or may not constitute unlawful behavior.
 However, it is generally not possible to determine exactly where an allegation of child endangerment came from, nor is it a productive use of time compared to proactively dealing with ensuing investigations and criminal proceedings.